Dedicated New York Car Accident Attorneys Serving the Bronx

 You may be entitled to compensation if you were seriously injured or a loved one was killed in a car accident.
 Maggiano, DiGirolamo & Lizzi will fight to maximize your recovery.

-For a free case review, please call (212) 543-1600 to speak to a New York City car accident lawyer.
+For a free case review, please call (212) 543-1600 to speak to a Bronx New York car accident lawyer.
 Our firm serves clients throughout the five boroughs and other areas of New York.

 When Should You Get a Lawyer for a Car Accident in New York?